zer0cache/matic-docs/docs/pos/heimdall/checkpoint.md

 	// EndBlock: The block number on Bor from which this checkpoint ends EndBlock        uint64                `json:"endBlock"`

 	// RootHash is the Merkle root of all the leaves containing the block
 	// headers starting from start to the end block RootHash        types.HeimdallHash    `json:"rootHash"`

 	// Account root hash for each validator
-  // Hash of data that needs to be passed from Heimdall to Ethereum chain like slashing, withdraw topup etc.
+  // Hash of data that needs to be passed from Heimdall to Ethereum chain like withdraw topup etc.
 	AccountRootHash types.HeimdallHash    `json:"accountRootHash"`

   // Timestamp when checkpoint was created on Heimdall